rht-labs-events/summit-lab-2018-doc/scenario2/README.md

 > lab -s 2 -a solve
 ```

-Useful commands for this lab:
+Useful commands for this lab scenario:

 ```
 > journalctl -fu <service_name>  << follow logs of the service